 Are you in the market to have new windows installed on your screened porch?

-- Does easy care and low maintenance sound good to you?
+- Do easy care and low maintenance sound good to you?

-- Do you live in an area where you are able to sit outside in your screen porch for at least 9 months out of the year?
+- Do you live in an area where you are able to sit outside on your screen porch for at least 9 months out of the year?

-If you answered ‘yes’ to all 3 questions then Eze-Breeze vinyl windows could be the solution to your dilemma — based on my experience with Eze Breeze screened porch windows.
+If you answered YES to all 3 questions then Eze-Breeze vinyl windows could be the solution to your dilemma — based on my experience with Eze Breeze screened porch windows.

-Eze-Breeze 4-track vinyl glaze windows are a great alternative to plastic sheeting for your screened porch and it can be left in place year round.
+Eze Breeze 4-track vinyl glazed windows are a great alternative to plastic sheeting for your screened porch — and it can be left in place year round.

 They saw them advertised in the local newspaper and decided to give them a call.